 My son became upset when the blind man thought he was a different person, as he took so long to take a photo.
 We donated to a few of the beggars, as a big part of our trip is helping the needy, but then we noticed many more beggars arriving and we had to stop.

 We then needed a bathroom, and we found the best way is to use a restaurant.
 They are usually cleaner than public baños, and there is no charge.
 So we sat down and enjoyed the best nachos made with local warm crunchy corn chips – for $1.50.
-Fresh guacamole is always served, as avocados are sold by the bag full here, and are a main produce.
+Fresh guacamole is always served, as avocados are sold by the bag full here, and are the main product.

-Now we have filled our bellies, it is time for me to fabric shop.
+Now we have filled our bellies, it is time for me to the fabric shop.

 If you look closely, the stitching is amazing.

 I was going to turn it into a cushion – I have no idea now.